How To Switch To an Interest Only Mortgage

 Which lenders allow you to change to interest-only?

-Here are some of the larger lenders that allow this change, and their associated fees and criteria:
+Here are some of the larger lenders that allow this change and their associated fees and criteria:

 Things to consider before switching

-The major benefit of switching to an interest-only mortgage, of course, is that this will reduce the amount of your monthly payments when compared to a capital repayment mortgage.
+The major benefit of switching to an interest-only mortgage, of course, is that this will reduce the amount of your monthly payments compared to a capital repayment mortgage.
 However, there are a few important factors to consider if you plan to make this type of change:

-- You’ll no longer be reducing the capital on your loan if you switch to interest-only and make no optional capital repayments, which means that whatever your current remaining balance is, will still be outstanding at the end of the mortgage term.
+• You’ll no longer be reducing the capital on your loan if you switch to interest-only and make no optional capital repayments, which means that whatever your current remaining balance is will still be outstanding at the end of the mortgage term.

 Alternatives to switching

-Take a mortgage holiday
+Take a mortgage holiday.

 If you have a flexible mortgage, the option to take a payment holiday is often built-in.
 This is sometimes referred to as a deferral or payment freeze and is typically allowed for a set period of around 3 months.
-In this case, however, the unpaid months will be added to the mortgage balance, meaning your payments are likely to be slightly higher when you resume paying.
+In this case, however, the unpaid months will be added to the mortgage balance, meaning your payments will likely be slightly higher when you resume paying.

-Extend your current mortgage term
+Extend your current mortgage term.

 If you don’t increase your borrowing, extending the term of your mortgage will reduce your monthly repayments, as the remaining balance is spread out over a longer duration.
-Depending on your age and any maximum term limits that apply, your lender may be willing to make this change for you, although whether it’s possible will be down to their discretion.
+Depending on your age and any maximum term limits that apply, your lender may be willing to make this change for you, although whether it’s possible will be at their discretion.

 Remortgage for a longer term or better rate

 If your existing lender is unwilling to extend the term of your mortgage, you may be able to remortgage to another lender that will.
-You could also remortgage for lower interest rates, either with your existing lender or a new one, which will reduce your monthly repayments even if you cannot also extend the term.
+You could also remortgage for lower interest rates, either with your existing lender or a new one, which will reduce your monthly repayments even if you cannot extend the term.

 Part and Part mortgages